v1kstrand/FastML/DESIGN.md

 In the spirit of simplicity and efficiency, I leveraged existing libraries to enhance FastML's capabilities.
 I utilized Skorch, a third-party library that acts as a wrapper for PyTorch models, making them compatible with the scikit-learn framework.
 This decision not only simplified the architecture but also allowed for cleaner, more focused classes.

-Through FastML, I've been able to marry theory with practice, gaining invaluable insights into how well-designed software can adapt and evolve.
-While the project is currently modest in scale, its architecture is designed for future growth.
+Through FastML, I've been able to marry theory with practice, gaining many insights into how well-designed software can adapt and evolve.
+While the project is currently modest in scale, its architecture is designed for possible future growth.

 ---
 ## Flowchart